National Gardening Week 2022

 Does Gardening Week Have a Theme?

 Every year the RHS assigns a theme to National Gardening Week.
-This year’s theme is to praise the role of plants and entire gardens for the positive impacts they have on mental and physical health.
+In 2021 it was to praise the role of plants and entire gardens for the positive impacts they have on mental and physical health.

 Why Do Brits Love Their Gardens?